Foundation Guide

 - 99_System/Scripts

-3. A Someday_Maybe.md file in 20_Areas with sections for Ideas, Long-Term Projects, Things to Explore, and Wishlist.
+3. A Someday_Maybe.md in 20_Areas/ with sections for Ideas,

 6

-Copy and paste this into Claude:
+Copy and paste into Claude:

-Please create the /today and /log slash commands for me.
+Please create two skills for me.

 1. ~/.claude/skills/today/SKILL.md with this content: